PCMDI/obs4MIPs-cmor-tables/inputs/README.md

 **Recipie**

-1) Retrieve data desired to be made obs4MIPs compliant.
+1) _*Retrieve data desired to be made obs4MIPs compliant*_.
 Through the process outlined here, data already publically available can be made obs4MIPs compliant.
 Typically, somebody will retrieve the data from the internet before beginning this process.

 2) Register a new source_id.
 Once data has been downloaded, an issue can be submited on this repo with a proposal for a new "source_id".
 The source_id is used for to identify the product/version and generally closely resembles an existing identifier but is slightly modified to be consistent with CMIP/obs4MIPs conventions.
 For example:  A compliant source_id for "GPCP 2.4" is "GPCP-2-4".
 More information on the source_id is available in [Table 1 of the obs4MIPs data specifications](https://docs.google.com/document/d/1FXXBhUh71Hjus557ZTD3EKPi_2zxeLvi1aICXOjVYPc/edit#heading=h.7zmnv8xlfe08).